 MATERIALS

-Modern materials and new technologies which are used to produce SINGING ROCK products.
+Modern materials and new technologies are used to produce SINGING ROCK products.

 ABS